NCC Watch

 Laramee

 The Laramee strip awaits construction of the McConnell-Laramee highway, which will connect Aylmer to Laurier Street (seen in the distance), bisecting Gatineau Park in the process.
-Expropriated in 1973, 30 years later this strip is home to stagnant puddles and unsightly refuse.
+Expropriated in 1973, 30 years later this strip was still home to stagnant puddles and unsightly refuse.

-The unused Laramee corridor cuts through a residential neighbourhood in Hull.
+The unused Laramee corridor cut through a residential neighbourhood in Hull for 30 years.

 Bate Island

-Champlain Bridge passes over Bate Island, where this former restaurant rots in the care of the NCC.
+Champlain Bridge passes over Bate Island, where this former restaurant, since demolished, rotted in the care of the NCC.

 When the NCC says "no other region in Canada has been the focus of such long-term, persistent and strategic planning," we believe them.